 Option 2 – Ocean Wreath with Solid Center

 This version offers additional opportunities to display your shell collection.
 Use black foam core in the center with punched holes around perimeter to tie onto the wire wreath frame.
 Punch additional holes if needed to tie on large shells or figures.
 Cover the foam core with a layer of fishing net and glue on additional shells and sea horses.
-To create the painted wood sea horses shown in photo, see instructions in a previous blog post dated April 5th.
+For instructions to create the painted wood sea horses shown in photo, please click here.

 Close Up – Wreath Hanging Hook